seed-run/homepage/index.md

 <div class="features">

   <div class="feature">
-    <h2>Unlimited Stages</h2>
+    <h2 id="unlimited-stages">Unlimited Stages</h2>
     <p>Create a new stage by pointing to a branch in your repository.
-Each stage automatically gets it’s own endpoint and you can create as many as you like.</p>
+Each stage automatically gets it’s own endpoint and you can create as many as you like. <a class="more" href="/docs/adding-a-stage.html">Read more on working with stages</a>.</p>
     <div class="video">
       <video
         loop